-The tide gauge measurements with geocentric position information discussed above have been converted to MDT estimates by subtracting a geoid from the MSS thus defined.
+The tide gauge measurements with geocentric position information discussed above have been converted to MDT estimates by subtracting a geoid from the MSS thus defined, i.e. by applying equation (7) or (8) as appropriate.
 Here we evaluate the degree to which the point measurements of MDT at tide gauges can be reconciled with the broader scale MDTs of ocean models and those derived from altimetry, considering the effect of different geoids and different truncations.
+Note that, for this comparison with models (most of which do not include atmospheric pressure as a forcing), we again apply the IB correction to all MDTs derived from tide gauges or altimetry.

+As the global mean value of MDT from ocean models is ill-defined, we subtract this off from all mapped products.
+To do this in a consistent way given the different spatial domains of the different products, we first choose a reference model with global coverage (Ecco2) and subtract off the global mean MDT from this model.
+For other mapped products, we subtract off the spatial average of the difference from the de-meaned Ecco2, over their common domain.
+For comparisons purely at tide gauge positions below, we further subtract the median of differences from the tide gauge MDT across all available sites, so statistics relate to the spatial variations in MDT and not the absolute values.

+In addition to the Aviso MDT, we also use a second altimeter-derived MDT labelled here TUM13, which is formed from the DTU2010 MSS minus the TUM13 geoid.
+This was smoothed with a spatially-varying Wiener filter chosen using a signal size estimate from the Nemo12a ocean model and noise based on the assumption that variations in a known smooth region of the Pacific are all noise.
+The same product was also used in Filmer et al. (2018).

 The ordering of the tide gauges follows the PSMSL coastal ordering.
 This starts with Norway, running anticlockwise around Europe, Africa and Asia, then covers Australia and the Pacific, before running anticlockwise around the Americas starting with Alaska and ending with Arctic Canada, before finally moving to Antarctica (the last point only).
 See Appendix 1 for more detail.